COVID SUPPORT LATEST : - WEEKEND 26-27TH SEPTEMBER

 We will work out your average trading profit by adding together your total trading profits or losses for the 3 tax years, then we will divide by 3.

-The first grant will be worth 80% of your average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £7,500 in total.
+The second grant will be worth 70% of your average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £6,750 in total.
 The online service will tell you how we’ve worked your grant out.

-The grant amount we work out for you will be paid directly into your bank account, in one instalment.
+The grant amount HMRC work out for you will be paid directly into your bank account, in one instalment.

 OTHER HELP YOU CAN GET